Marcia Cross

-Marcia Anne Cross (born March 25, 1962) is an American actress.
+Marcia Cross (born March 25, 1962) is an American actress.
 She acted in daytime soap operas such as The Edge of Night, Another World, and One Life to Live before moving to primetime television with a recurring role on Knots Landing.
 From 1992 to 1997, she starred as Kimberly Shaw on Melrose Place.
-Cross played the role of the housewife Bree Van de Kamp on the ABC television series Desperate Housewives (2004–12), for which she was nominated for three Golden Globe Awards for Best Actress in a Musical or Comedy, and a Primetime Emmy for Outstanding Lead Actress in a Comedy Series.
+Cross played the role of the housewife Bree Van de Kamp on the ABC television series Desperate Housewives (2004–2012), for which she was nominated for three Golden Globe Awards for Best Actress in a Musical or Comedy, and a Primetime Emmy for Outstanding Lead Actress in a Comedy Series.
 She had a recurring role as President Claire Haas on the ABC series Quantico.

 Early life

-Cross was born in Marlborough, Massachusetts, and is of English and Irish descent.
-She is one of three daughters of Janet, a teacher, and Mark J Cross (1923–2021), a personnel manager.
+Marcia Cross was born on March 25, 1962.
+She grew up in Marlborough, Massachusetts.
+She is of English and Irish descent as the youngest of three daughters of Janet (née Slamin), a teacher, and Mark J. Cross, a personnel manager.
 Cross was raised Catholic.
 She graduated from Marlborough High School in 1980 and received a half-scholarship to Juilliard.
 She completed college in 1984 earning a B.F.A. in Acting.
 Cross returned to school in 1997 receiving a master's degree in psychology from Antioch University Los Angeles in 2003.